stjude-rust-labs/sprocket-action/README.md

 #### inputs_file

-A JSON format inputs file for the task or workflow
+A JSON format inputs file for the task or workflow.

 ### Example usage